ampproject/amp-wp/readme.txt

 == Getting Started ==

-To learn more about the plugin and start leveraging its capabilities to power your AMP content creation workflow check [the official AMP plugin product site](https://amp-wp.org/).
+To learn more about the plugin and start leveraging its capabilities to power your AMP content creation workflow check [The Official AMP Plugin product site](https://amp-wp.org/).

 If you are a developer, we encourage you to [follow along](https://github.com/ampproject/amp-wp) or [contribute](https://github.com/ampproject/amp-wp/blob/develop/contributing.md) to the development of this plugin on GitHub.